Open source developer-friendly spreadsheet library compatible with Microsoft Excel 2007/2010/2013

 Read in an existing Excel spreadsheet, modify an existing spreadsheet, or just create a new spreadsheet from scratch.
 You can do all that with just a few lines of code.

 Download it now.
-Check out the tons of code examples.
+Check out tons of code examples.
 See benchmarks of how SpreadsheetLight perform in speed and memory use.

 Light on learning curve.
 Light on memory use.
 Light on its feet.